eve-val/eve-roster/front-end/README.md

 [template syntax documentation](https://vuejs.org/v2/guide/syntax.html) is worth a skim.
 The structure of the JavaScript also relies heavily on the [Vue API](https://vuejs.org/v2/guide/instance.html).
 The CSS is just CSS.

-## Structure

-The front-end currently has two pages: `home`, which has some actual content, and `settings`, which is currently empty and just serves as an example for how to add a second page.

-Home has the following structures:

-`/pages/index.html` includes `/dist/home.build.js`, which is compiled from `/src/home.js`,
-which uses the *components* defined in `/src/home/`.
-You shouldn't need to change any of that.

-`home.js` includes the root component `Home`, which renders the roster list as a series of `MemberEntry`s.
-A `MemberEntry` is made up of one or more `RosterLine`s (one main and any alts they may have).

 ## Generating fake data